-Betenbender Hydraulic Shear or Hydraulic Press Brake.
-If you've bought one before, we welcome you back.
+If you’ve purchased one before, we welcome you back.

-We are very proud of the fact that our customers come back again and again as they grow and need more equipment.
+We are very proud that our customers come back again and again as they grow and need more equipment.

 we have a national and international sales and service team ready to serve you.